huijing/slides/30-smashingsf-2018/README.md

 If you're working with a language meant to be read horizontally from top to bottom, then vertical text should largely be decorative.
 We don't want to compromise the reading experience for long form passages.
 So at smaller screens, we can make use of media queries to revert to a horizontal layout that makes better use of the limited space.

 On the other hand, there are instances where text rotated vertically can work on narrow screen sizes as well.
-I think we can all agree that the hamburger menu was not the best mobile UI pattern we came with.
+Like Joe explained yesterday, the hamburger menu is not a design axiom.

 Depending on the number of links in your navigation, laying them out vertically along the side edge could be a design worth considering.
 And I'm sure many of you can come up with even more interesting designs that utilise vertical layouts.

 Statistically, there aren't that many sites which use the writing-mode property.
 When I started building vertical layouts, Grid hadn't landed yet, so I used Flexbox for a lot of the layout.
 Flexbox support is great, I mean, it has wider coverage than border-radius, but Flexbox with writing-mode?
 Not so good.
 I'll be honest, there are quite a number of cross browser issues.